Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc lifings with -curves in the conductor

-Clearly, it is sufficient to construct projective liftings of $(U,E_U+\Gamma_U)$ satisfying the hypothesis of \autoref{prop:lift_equiv_MMP} one connected component at the time.
-In the next sub-sections, we consider all the cases obtained in \autoref{section:classification_min_models} and show that we can satisfy the hypothesis of \autoref{prop:lift_equiv_MMP} in each one.
+We are reduced to construct projective liftings of $(U,E_U+\Gamma_U)$ satisfying the hypothesis of \autoref{prop:lift_equiv_MMP} one connected component at the time.
+Clearly we can proceed one connected component at a time.
+We will now consider all the cases obtained in \autoref{section:classification_min_models} and show that we can satisfy the hypothesis of \autoref{prop:lift_equiv_MMP} in each one.

 \begin{remark} In the next sections, we will take $\mu_2$-quotients at several places: we will tacitly use \autoref{prop:descent_projectivity}, which guarantees that when doing so we stay in the category of projective varieties. \end{remark}